This article answers the most frequently asked questions concerning Camera Previews.

 What are Camera Previews?

-Camera Previews are a series of still images you'll see when you first open up the Ring app.
+Camera Previews are still images you'll see when you first open up the Ring app.
 Each is labeled with the time since it was taken and which camera took the image.
-These images give you a view of conditions within sight of your camera, letting you know if it needs your attention.
+These images give you a view of conditions within sight of your camera.

 How do Camera Previews work?

-Each time you open up your Ring app, you'll be able to see recent snapshots from all of your Ring cameras.
+Each time you open up your Ring app, you'll be able to see a recent image from all of your Ring cameras.

-A snapshot is a small image sent from the camera.
-If you tap on the History tile at the top of the Dashboard screen in the Ring app you’ll see your Event Timeline, recordings from all of your devices if you have a Ring Protect Plan.
+These are still images sent from the camera.
+If you tap on the History tile at the top of the Dashboard screen in the Ring app you’ll see your recordings from all of your devices if you have a Ring Protect Plan.

 What do I do if I see something that requires my attention?

-Simply tap on an image and you'll be taken to a Live View of the camera in question.
+Simply tap on an image and you'll be taken to the Event Timeline for that device, where you can view Live View or history if you have recording enabled.

 What does the “...” button on each Camera Preview do?